bobllor/TEKLabeler/docs/03usage.md

-# Main Usage
+# Getting Started

-A file can be uploaded in four ways:

-1. The blue button in the middle.
-2. The top left folder in the header bar.
-3. The shortcut `Ctrl + F`.
-4. Dragging the file the main zone.
+Before the program is usable, an Excel report file must be uploaded with the right columns.

 <p align="center">
     <img src="/docs/usage-images/file-example.png">